 Ruth and Maurice also attend the Carers’ Centre Dementia Café, run in partnership with the Alzheimer’s Society, every month.

 “The café is special because while we go together, Maurice and I do separate things in separate rooms.
 Us carers can really learn from each other, ask about how to cope with one thing or another, and it means we don’t have to talk about our loved ones in front of them.
 It gives me some ‘me’ time as well.”

 Paul Seymour was diagnosed with early-onset Alzheimer’s at age 54.
 His wife Tracey said the news was very difficult to accept.

 “The consultant at RICE who told us the diagnosis was upset.
 She said we were very young to be seeing her, which made it hard for her to say that it was Alzheimer’s,” says Tracey.

 But since accepting the news Tracey and Paul have ‘got on with things’ and Paul is still able to work.

 “It is possible to live well – and work well – with dementia.
 Paul is still working as a labourer which is wonderful and his work are so very supportive.
 Everyone is supportive – from the GP to Alzheimer’s Society to the local shops that know Paul well,” says Tracey.

-The Carers’ Centre has a carer support worker, Grace Moorton, who works with carers of people living with dementia.
-If you would like to set up an appointment with Grace, or learn more about the Dementia Café or any of our other services including counselling, telephone befriending and breaks, just get in touch on the details below.
+The Carers’ Centre has carer support workers who can work with carers of people living with dementia.
+If you would like to set up an appointment , or learn more about the Dementia Café or any of our other services including counselling, telephone befriending and breaks, just get in touch on the details below.

 B&NES Carers’ Centre